cmalky/Alexander-Malkani-Osteopath-Project/README.md

 - Provide a site for new and returning clients to gain information on Osteopathic procedure and determine if Osteopathic treatment is the right course of action for them.

+These are some user stories:

+- As a client that requires treatment I need to know how I can contact the Osteopath, find opening and closing times, and see where the Osteopath is situated so I can book an appointment or get a quote from the Osteopath.
+- As a client that has a specific injury or ache I need to be able to have a look at some common treatments on the Osteopaths website so that I can see if the Osteopath is suitable to treat my specific injury or ache.
+- As a returning client I need an easy and accessible way to contact the Osteopath multiple times so I can continue to make appointments should the injury or ache reoccur.
+- As a client that may not be tech-savvy I need a website that is easy to navigate with clear directions so that I am not needlessly confused when browsing the website.

 I heavily utilized Bootstrap when creating this site as I believe it provides an amazing framework for attractive and responsive websites.